Colonization, Early Institutions and the Origin of State Capacity and Democratization

 2. Single Colonial Power: In working with the colonization of Latin America, we only have one colonial power, Spain, which avoids the traditional problems of diversity of legal origins.

-3. Rich Documentation: The contracts (“Capitulaciones”) that the conquerors signed with the King before embarking to America, and before even knowing anything about the land that they would conquer, along with other documents from the Archivo de Indias, provide very rich details on the rules that governed the early institutions (power to tax and rule, the use of military power, the treatment of indigenous groups, etc.).
+3. Rich Historical Documents: The contracts (“Capitulaciones”) that the conquerors signed with the King before embarking to America, and before even knowing anything about the land that they would conquer, along with other documents from the Archivo de Indias, provide very rich details on the rules that governed the early institutions (power to tax and rule, the use of military power, the treatment of indigenous groups, etc.).

 The colonization of the Americas and the information contained in the “Capitulaciones” found in the Archivo de Indias provides a unique opportunity to advance the debate on these crucial questions.